tradytics/eiten/README.md

   <img src="figures/portfolio_weights.png">
 </p>

 We can see that the eigen portfolio is giving a large weight to TSLA while the others are dividing their weights more uniformly.
 An interesting phenomena happening here is the hedging with **SQQQ** that all the strategies have learned automatically.
 Every tool is assigning some positive weight to SQQQ while also assigning positive weights to other stocks which indicates that the strategies are automatically trying to hedge the portfolios from risk.
-Obviously this is not perfect but just the fact that it's happening is fascinating.
+Obviously this is not perfect, but just the fact that it's happening is fascinating.
 Let us look at the backtest results on the last five years prior to April 29, 2020.

 ### Backtest Results
 <p align="center">